 - Promote the movement of bodily fluids

 Platelets, once thought to be only for clotting of the blood, are generally the first cells on the scene of an injury and play a key role in initiating and coordinating the healing process.
 Science now shows that platelet cells contain packets of healing and growth factors call alpha granules.
-Platelets release proteins and growth factors, chemotactic factors which stimulate tissue repair.
+Platelets release proteins and help to stimulate resident cells to activate localized healing.

 Stem Cell Therapy

 MSC treatment is an especially good option for treating musculoskeletal conditions involving lost or injured tissue, such as bone-on-bone arthritis; injury and tears to tendons, ligaments, and cartilage and degenerative disc disease.
-MSCs not only can differentiate into all the different cell types within a joint, they also control the local inflammatory response.
+MSCs not only differentiate into all the different cell types within a joint, they also control the local inflammatory response, signal other cells to rush to the area to help, and modulate the immune system.

 A study by Ohio State University published in the Journal of Strength and Conditioning Research states that 16 percent of CrossFit participants dropped out due to “overuse or injury”—an amount the researchers consider notable.
 Scientists say that this rate is associated with higher rates of musculoskeletal injury.

-For example, to diagnose a CrossFit athlete with a shoulder injury, a doctor must have an understanding of typical CrossFit movements: overhead squats, snatches, push presses, thrusters, and push jerks.
-These common movements place load on the shoulder which not typically a weight-bearing joint.
-The shoulder is also used as a weight-bearing joint during gymnastic maneuvers such as handstand pushups and handstand walks.
-These movements make the shoulder joint susceptible to rotator cuff and labral tears, injuries generally requiring lengthy rehab and/or surgery.
+For example, a CrossFit athlete with a shoulder injury requires a physician with a higher level of understanding of biomechanical function typical in CrossFit movements: overhead squats, snatches, push presses, thrusters, and push jerks.
+These common movements place load on the shoulder which is not typically a weight-bearing joint.
+These movements make the shoulder joint susceptible to rotator cuff and labral tears, conditions generally requiring extensive periods of time for rehabilitation.

 CrossFit athletes tend to injure soft tissue in five main areas: lower back, knees, wrists, shoulders and elbows.
-Traditionally, treatment for these injuries included either medication that basically masked the pain, extended periods of rest, or invasive surgery that entailed lengthy recuperation time.
-Regenerative Orthopedics treats each of these injuries by using the body’s own method of healing itself, but with concentrated doses of these healing factors.
-The healing is faster and often leaves the tissue even stronger than before.
-Please read more about these procedures at NTXMSK.com.
+Treatment for these injuries have traditionally included medication to mask the pain, extended periods of rest, or invasive surgery involving lengthy recuperation time.
+Regenerative Orthopedics treats injury by using the body’s natural healing cells and targeted injection at the site of injury.
+Healing is faster amd more complete.

 Common areas of injury for CrossFit athletes: